About Us

 Public Defenders

-Public Defenders are attorneys that work in the Office of the Public Defender and are employed by the VIDC.
+Public Defenders work in the Office of the Public Defender and are employed by the VIDC.
 Currently, we have over 300 Public Defenders throughout Virginia.
-Our highly-skilled attorneys are required to complete the VIDC Initial Certification process to accept court-appointments, and must maintain their status thereafter by completing the required amount of legal education courses to renew their certification every 2 years.
-Within their office, Public Defenders receive support from their in-house defense team, which is composed of VIDC employed Paralegals, Investigators, Mitigation Specialists and Office Managers.
+Each office handles trial and appellate cases and try cases in the General District, Juvenile & Domestic Relations, and Circuit Courts.
+All of our highly skilled attorneys must complete the VIDC Initial Certification process to accept court-appointments and must maintain their status thereafter by completing the required amount of legal education courses to renew their certification every 2 years.
+Within their office, Public Defenders receive support from their Chief Public Defender and in-house defense team, which is composed of VIDC employed paralegals, investigators, mitigation specialists, legal assistants and office managers.

-Private certified court-appointed attorneys are private attorneys who have completed the required VIDC Initial Certification process in order to be considered for court-appointed cases.
+Private certified court-appointed counsel are private attorneys who have completed the VIDC Certification process in order to be considered for court-appointed cases and included on the Certified Counsel List.
 Private certified attorneys typically take court-appointed cases in addition to cases accepted through their private practice.
-Private certified attorneys are not employed by the VIDC nor do they work in an Office of the Public Defender.
-However, they are required to complete the same training and certification requirements as our Public Defenders.
-Private certified attorneys are also required to comply with the VIDC Standards of Practice.
+These attorneys are not employed by the VIDC, nor do they work in an Office of the Public Defender.
+However, private certified attorneys are required to complete the same training and certification requirements as our Public Defenders.
+Private certified attorneys are also required to comply with the VIDC Standards of Practice for Indigent Defense Counsel that apply to all of our Public Defenders.
+VIDC does not manage compensation of private certified court-appointed counsel.
+Per Code of Virginia § 19.2-163counsel appointed to represent an indigent client accused in a criminal case shall be compensated for services on an hourly basis at a rate set by the Supreme Court of Virginia in a total amount not to exceed the amounts specified in the code.